- 4th CARES Act Report, 10/8/20

 What if I have to go home and do not have access to everything I need to complete

-my course work?
-I don’t have a computer or Wi-Fi capabilities, library resources,
+my course-work?
+What if I don’t have a computer or Wi-Fi capabilities, library resources,

 Please let Concordia know of your situation, and we will try to point you to resources in your local community that may be able to help.